Parameter#

 Note

-Data should be entered in its most basic form and each data item should be entered only once.
+Data should be entered in its simplest form, and each data item should only be entered once.

-There are two reasons for adopting this principle.
-Numbers are almost certain to change, and when they do, we want to be able to make the process of changing them as easy and safe as possible.
+This principle is adopted for two main reasons: Numbers are likely to change, and when they do, it’s important to make the process of updating them as easy and safe as possible.
 We also want to make our model easy for others to read and understand.
 Keeping the amount of data as small as possible will certainly help.
 The reader should always be kept aware of all the assumptions made during data manipulation in order to be able to reproduce the results of a study.

 Scalars#

-A GAMSPy parameter of dimensionality zero is called scalar.
+A GAMSPy parameter with zero dimensionality or emtpy domain (domain=[]) is called a scalar.
 This means that there are no associated sets, so there is exactly one number associated with the parameter:

 from gamspy import Container, Parameter